-The 2016 Design Entrance Workshop will be held on Tuesday June 14.
-This Workshop takes place once a year and there are no makeup dates.
+The 2020 Design Entrance Workshop will be held on Tuesday, June 16, 2020.
+This workshop takes place once a year and there are no makeup dates.

 There is a $20 fee for supplies and expenses related to the workshop.
-Payment must be made before June 6, 2016.
+Payment must be made before June 6, 2019.
 Payment cannot be made the day of the workshop.
-Payment must be submitted prior to the workshop via credit card with the link provided on the workshop registration confirmation page by June 6th.

 All fees are non-refundable.
 No exceptions.
-By submitting your registration and workshop fee, you acknowledge that you have read and agree to this NO REFUND policy.
-For questions concerning the non-refundable $20 fee please call Art Advising 206-543-0646.
+By submitting your registration and workshop fee, you acknowledge that you have read and agree to this "no refund" policy.
+For questions concerning the non-refundable fee please call Art Advising 206-543-0646.

-To be eligible for the workshop, you must be a current UW Seattle student, or an eligible transfer student who has already applied for admission to the UW for Autumn 2016.
-Note that UW Bothell students are considered transfer students.
+To be eligible for the workshop, you must be a current UW Seattle student who has taken DESIGN 166 in Winter or Spring quarter, or a transfer student who has already applied for admission to the UW for Autumn 2020.
+Note that UW Bothell and UW Tacoma students are considered transfer students.

 If you have taken the Design Entrance Workshop previously, and wish to take it again next June, you will need to make a formal reapplication request to repeat.
-Please contact Professor Karen Cheng at email@example.com
+Please follow the prompts on the registration page to make that request.

-Students who would like to request academic accommodations due to a disability should contact Disabled Student Services, 448 Schmitz, (206) 543-8924 (V/TTY).
+Students who would like to request academic accommodations due to a disability should contact the Disability Resources for Students Office, email@example.com, (206) 543-8924

 Please bring the following items to the workshop: